AviatrixSystems/Docs/HowTos/connect_overlap_cidrs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This step is to translate the packet source IP address after routing happens.
 In this example,
-the address is translated from 10.17.4.149 to 192.168.4.43.
+the address is translated from 10.17.7.81 to 172.16.0.43 for packets going from on-prem (VPC-2) to VPC-1,
+and 10.17.4.179 to 192.168.4.43 for packets going from VPC-1 to on-prem (VPC-2).

 For the same VPC-1 gateway, configure SNAT as shown below.
 Notice we entered "Dst CIDR" as qualifier to reduce the scope of the rule as a good practice.
-And the reason that the
+And the reason that
 the address is 10.17.7.81/32 is that the destination has already been translated after the DNAT
 rule before routing happens.